mahdi1190/ph-ivt-soft-sensor/README.md

-# Soft sensor based on pH for real-time monitoring of mRNA medicines production — Data & Code for *Digital Discovery*
+# Soft sensor based on pH for real-time monitoring of mRNA medicines production — Data & Code

 This repository contains the **data**, **analysis code**, and **reproduction instructions** for the manuscript:

 > **Soft sensor based on pH for real-time monitoring of mRNA medicines production**
-> Mahdi Ahmed, Shady Hamed, Ricardo Cardoso, Charley Kenyon, Manoj Pohare, Mabrouka Maamra, Mark Dickman, Joan Cordiner, Zoltan Kis. (*Manuscript submitted to* *Digital Discovery*, Royal Society of Chemistry, 2025; DOI to be added when available.)
+> Mahdi Ahmed, Shady Hamed, Ricardo Cardoso, Charley Kenyon, Manoj Pohare, Mabrouka Maamra, Mark Dickman, Joan Cordiner, Zoltan Kis. (*DOI to be added when available.*)

 **Affiliations**
 - School of Chemical, Materials and Biological Engineering, University of Sheffield, Sheffield S1 3JD, UK.